jeromeetienne/learningthreejs.com/source/_posts/2013-03-22-load-your-game-faster-with-appcache.markdown

 ---

-This post is about loading your game faster. appcache may be great help on this.
+This post is about loading your game faster.
+Appcache may be great help on this.
-In this post, i will use a little game of mine called ['Marble Labyrinth'](http://jeromeetienne.github.com/demo.poollabyrinth/) as an example to show how i got from 2.4mbyte to 0byte of download in 5min of work. appcache provides faster access to your users, and less bandwidth cost to you.
+In this post, i will use a little game of mine called ['Marble Labyrinth'](http://jeromeetienne.github.com/demo.poollabyrinth/) as an example to show how i got from 2.4mbyte to 0byte of download in 5min of work.
+Appcache provides faster access to your users, and less bandwidth cost to you.
 A well used time :)

 <center>
-  <iframe width="425" height="349" src="http://www.youtube.com/embed/gnVfqfjXxmM" frameborder="0" allowfullscreen></iframe>
+  <iframe width="425" height="349" src="http://www.youtube.com/embed/XCVIogjUsQc" frameborder="0" allowfullscreen></iframe>
 </center>

 <!-- more -->